Everyone who is prepping should be concerned about communications for a post-SHTF scenario.

 Budget Ham Radio – BaoFeng UV-5R

 Recently I started tinkering with the BaoFeng UV-5R Plus Dual-Band 136-174/400-480 MHz FM Ham Two-way Radio.
 This thing has all the features of the TYT for less than 1/2 the cost!
-That’s right, I got this radio for about $55 from Amazon.com.
-The prices have dropped down to the mid $30’s for these!
+The prices have dropped even more on these.

 The Bands these cover (Not all of these are legal to broadcast on, but listening should be fine – see FCC Part 95 Rules)